Magnetic moments of open bottom--charm molecular pentaquark octets: Introduction

-The magnetic moment of a hadron stands out as a fundamental electromagnetic property that encodes direct information about the distribution of charge and spin among its constituents.
-For pentaquark states, the magnetic moment depends critically on the relative alignment of heavy-quark and light-quark spins, the orbital angular momentum configuration, and the overall color-flavor symmetry of the wavefunction.
-Consequently, magnetic moment predictions can vary significantly across different structural models, even for states with similar masses and quantum numbers.
-This sensitivity makes the magnetic moment a powerful discriminant for probing the internal architecture of exotic hadrons.
-In the context of bottom-charm pentaquarks, the magnetic moment receives contributions from two different heavy quarks and from the three light quarks, offering a rich interplay that is absent in single-heavy-flavor systems.
-Calculating and comparing these moments across different models can therefore reveal characteristic signatures that may be tested against future experimental measurements.
+The magnetic moment is a fundamental electromagnetic property that encodes the distribution of charge and spin among a hadron's constituents.
+For pentaquarks, it depends sensitively on the relative alignment of heavy- and light-quark spins, the orbital configuration, and the overall color--flavor symmetry, and can therefore differ markedly across structural models even for states with similar masses and quantum numbers.
+This sensitivity makes the magnetic moment a powerful discriminant of the internal architecture of exotic hadrons, and is especially valuable in the bottom--charm case where the interplay of two distinct heavy quarks and three light quarks provides a richer structure than in single-heavy-flavor systems.

-Spectroscopic and electromagnetic properties together with strong and weak decays maintain valuable information for future experimental and lattice QCD studies.
-Furthermore, theoretical and phenomenological studies may be helpful to get insights into the underlying structure and dynamics of these particles.
-From an experimental perspective, the search for bottom-charm pentaquarks is entering a promising era.
-The upgraded LHCb experiment, with its enhanced trigger and tracking capabilities, is poised to accumulate unprecedented statistics in heavy-flavor decays.
-Similarly, the Belle II experiment is collecting large datasets in $e^+e^-$ collisions, which may provide complementary access to bottom and charm hadrons.
-The rich environment at these facilities offers multiple potential production mechanisms for bottom-charm pentaquarks, such as fragmentation in high-energy collisions or photoproduction reactions.
-Promising discovery channels involve searching for final states that contain a $B_c$ meson accompanied by light hadrons, or signatures like $J/\psi \Lambda_b$ and $D^{(*)} \Sigma_b$, which balance reconstruction feasibility with expected branching fractions.
-Although no bottom-charm pentaquark has been reported to date, the experimental tools and datasets now available might make their discovery a realistic near-term goal.
-Theoretical guidance on their expected masses, widths, and distinguishing properties—such as magnetic moments—is essential to sharpen these searches and, should a candidate be found, to elucidate its internal structure.
+From an experimental standpoint, the search for bottom-charm pentaquarks is entering a promising era.
+The upgraded LHCb experiment and Belle~II are accumulating large statistics in heavy-flavor channels and can probe several plausible production mechanisms (fragmentation, photoproduction), with discovery channels such as $B_c$ plus light hadrons, $J/\psi \Lambda_b$, or $D^{(*)}\Sigma_b$.
+Although no bottom-charm pentaquark has been reported to date, theoretical guidance on their expected masses, widths, and distinguishing properties --- in particular their magnetic moments --- is essential to sharpen these searches and, in the event of a candidate, to elucidate its internal structure.

 In this work, we focus specifically on bottom–anticharm (and charm–antibottom) pentaquarks within the molecular model, concentrating on the two distinct SU(3)$_f$ octet representations, $8_{1f}$ and $8_{2f}$, which originate from symmetric and antisymmetric light–diquark configurations in the baryon component.
 This framework provides a well-defined and computationally tractable approach for constructing pentaquark wave functions while respecting color confinement and Pauli statistics.
 In this picture, open bottom–charm pentaquarks are described as hadronic molecules composed of a singly heavy baryon and heavy--light meson, namely $(bqq)(\bar{c}q)$ for the $b\bar{c}$ sector and $(cqq)(\bar{b}q)$ for the $c\bar{b}$ sector.
 The interaction between these two hadrons is assumed to generate loosely bound states, predominantly in an S-wave configuration.